Knotweed and Bindweed

 - This area is between the first 1bench/2bench combo.
 The chemicals have worked on the main clump at the north end.
 But a young plant was growing half way between.
 I believe I got all the root.

 - This spot is just south of the steps.
-When doing my work I thought the chemicals had worked to kill two plants.
+The chemicals have killed two plants in front.
 I dug up a new plant in between the two.
-But in early summer the one growing out of the cliff sent up a spindly shoot.
+But in early summer a third almost-dead plant growing out of the cliff sent up a spindly shoot.
 ISCMV sprayed, and I later attempted to dig out the root.
 I could not budge it from the rock, but I did remove as much as possible of the earth that must be sustaining it in the crack.

 - I could find no remaining evidence of this spot beside 3rd Beach.
 The chemicals must have worked.

 - Just around the corner from the top of 3rd beach is an area with 9 plants growing in early summer and 3 more showing in late summer.
-Only one plant was killed by the chemicals.
+Only one plant had been killed by the chemicals.
 I dug up the rest, leaving behind root in only two places.
 I left 6 holes not filled in so that digging farther will be easy.
 Counting from the north, the holes with root still at the bottom are #1 and #4.
 My July '17 request that ISCMV drill holes in the roots and inject chemicals was refused.
 They did not spray the 3 late sprouting plants on their second visit.